 - Limited headroom

-The 2010 Lexus GS is a series of V-6- and V-8-powered mid-size sport sedans.
-Primarily rear-wheel drive, the GS models aren’t as roomy inside as the comfort-oriented, front-wheel-drive Lexus ES 350.
-Instead, the GS models’ strengths are performance, along with convenience- and safety-oriented tech features.
+The 2011 Lexus GS 350, 460, and 450h sedans take aim at the likes of the BMW 5-Series—and to some degree, the Cadillac CTS—but they're a little more muted in driving feel.
+Primarily rear-wheel drive, the GS models aren't as roomy inside as the comfort-oriented, front-wheel-drive Lexus ES 350.
+Instead, the GS models' strengths their sporty driving feel, along with convenience- and safety-oriented tech features.

-Technology features remain one of the main emphases for this sport sedan.
-On the 2010 Lexus GS 460 and GS 450h, ventilated seats and adaptive lighting are among the standard features, with an intuitive park-assist system and an active stabilizer system—which provides the advantage of a heavier stabilizer bar almost instantaneously without sacrificing ride quality—among the options.
-Standard features on all the models include keyless entry, Bluetooth, and an excellent navigation system, but that's not even scratching the surface.
-Options include an Adaptive Variable Suspension (AVS) system, which gets four different firmness settings, plus laser cruise control, adaptive front lighting, ventilated cooled front seats, a power rear sunshade, and a DVD audio/video-compatible, 14-speaker Mark Levinson sound system.
+In looking through the feature sets for the GS 350, GS 460, and GS 450h, there's plenty of standard luxury and comfort with a little more tech than is typical.
+Intuitive park-assist system and an active stabilizer system—which provides the advantage of a heavier stabilizer bar almost instantaneously without sacrificing ride quality—are among the options.
+Other options include an Adaptive Variable Suspension (AVS) system, which gets four different firmness settings, plus laser cruise control, adaptive front lighting, ventilated cooled front seats, a power rear sunshade, and a DVD audio/video-compatible, 14-speaker Mark Levinson sound system.